18 Things You Didn’t Know About Prince Harry

 He secretly wed Meghan Markle days before their televised ceremony

 In their March 2021 tell-all interview with Oprah Winfrey, Meghan revealed that she and Prince Harry were actually married before the official ceremony at Windsor Castle.
 The Archbishop of Canterbury, Justin Welsby, married them in an intimate backyard ceremony three days before their televised wedding.
 In the interview, Meghan said of the private ceremony, “This thing—this spectacle—is for the world, but we want our union between us.”
 Here are the most iconic photos from Meghan and Harry’s marriage (so far).

 He felt “trapped” as a member of the royal family

 Prince Harry also revealed in the Oprah interview that he felt trapped within the system as a member of the royal family before he met Meghan.
-“My father [Prince Charles] and my brother [Prince William], they are trapped,” Harry said.
+“My father and my brother—they are trapped,” Harry said.
 “They don’t get to leave, and I have huge compassion for that.”
-Prince Harry is sixth in line for the throne, whereas Prince Charles is first in line and Prince William is second in line.
-Here’s the full line of succession to the British throne.
+After Queen Elizabeth’s death, Charles assumed the title of king, and Prince William became the heir apparent.
+Prince Harry was also bumped up a spot in the royal line of succession and is now fifth in line for the throne.

 He created a sports competition for veterans

 He’s a veteran himself

-Prince Harry actually served for ten years in the British military, where he was called “Captain Wales.”
+Prince Harry actually served for 10 years in the British military, where he was called “Captain Wales.”
 He was in combat on the front lines in Afghanistan but was pulled out for security reasons when his secret deployment was revealed.
 “I felt very resentful,” he told Newsweek.
 “Being in the army was the best escape I’ve ever had.
 I felt as though I was really achieving something.”
 He described to ABC News feeling “broken” over leaving his fellow soldiers behind.
 But, he did get to return a few years later.
 “I wanted to prove that I had a certain set of skills—for instance, flying an Apache helicopter—rather than just being Prince Harry,” he told Newsweek.
 “I also felt I was one of the lads and could forget I was Prince Harry when I was with them.”
 Here are the ways Meghan and Harry’s wedding made history.

 He trekked to the South Pole